Hayley Miller

 Hayley Miller (born 3 February 1996) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's competition.
-Miller won the Fremantle fairest and best and leading goalkicker awards in 2022 and was named in the 2022 AFL Women's All-Australian team.
-She has served as Fremantle captain since the 2022 season, and is also Fremantle's games record holder with 60 games.
+Miller was selected in the 2022 AFL Women's season 6 All-Australian team and won the Fremantle fairest and best in season 6, and is a dual Fremantle leading goalkicker.
+She served as Fremantle captain from season 6 to 2023, and is Fremantle's games record holder with 92 games.